Bracongo

-Bracongo is a brewery in the Democratic Republic of Congo with its headquarters in Kinshasa.
+Bracongo (acronym for "Brasseries du Congo" or "Boissons rafraîchissantes du Congo") is a brewery in the Democratic Republic of the Congo with its headquarters in Limete, Kinshasa.
 Bracongo belongs to the Société des Brasseries et Glacières Internationales (BGI) that maintains breweries in several African countries.
 BGI belongs to the French Groupe Castel.

 Bracongo was founded in 1949 and fused with three other breweries in 1961, then named Unibra - Congo.
 The company was renamed Bracongo in 1997.